sendgrid/reseller-docs/IBM/README.md

 As you can see, the VCAP_SERVICE environment variable includes the following items:

-*   SENDGRID_USERNAME: The username of the SendGrid account
+*   username: The username of the SendGrid account
-*   SENDGRID_PASSWORD: The password of the SendGrid account
+*   password: The password of the SendGrid account
-*   SENDGRID_SMTP_HOST: The host of the SendGrid smtp host
+*   hostname: The host of the SendGrid smtp host

 You can use the following code snippet to obtain the service credential information and connect to the SendGrid instance: